lucasdamo/INF1771-Inteligencia-Artificial-T1/README.md

 # First assignment for the Artificial Intelligence Course
+Best pokemon set for the battles: 379.54278050230073 units of time

+The path and battles: X units of time

+To execute, run the code at [main.py](./src/main.py)
+## The assignment
 As the first assignment we have the problem to solve described on [enunciado.pdf (portuguese-BR)](./docs/enunciado.pdf) or as follows:
 >   A promising pokemon trainer of Viridian's city was invited to continue his training on Neon's city.
 To achieve his most desired training, he must go through Kanto's region.
 On this mission, our hero is taking his 5 pokemon and must go through several cities - 12 of which have gyminasiums
 >